So you want to write a Weird Western?

 3: Look to history

 Reading primary sources, such as archival newspapers form the 1800s, can immediately put you in the mindset of the Old West.
 Used bookstores can be a great spot to find offbeat and intriguing historical tellings.
-Reading stories about women trailblazers in the Old West or heroic indigenous warriors can provide rich fodder for story ideas.
-But, a word of caution: don’t get bogged down in history.
-Though historical accounts can be helpful resources, don’t let the details slow you down.
+Reading stories about women trailblazers in the Old West or heroic indigenous figures can provide rich fodder for story ideas.
+But, a word of caution for new writers: don’t get bogged down in history.
+Though historical accounts can be helpful resources, try not to let the details slow you down or interfere with your story flow.
 One of the fun aspects of the Weird West is the freedom to follow your imagination.

 Looking to history will also help you add in the details and realistic aesthetics that will help your reader become immersed in the world.